From manipulative plays on 'age-old' to later regret

 Paul seems to have lived daily too.
 Few or no Christian scholars interpret his sayings literally.
 Yogananda and secretaries, however . . . found a phrase to hitch kriya yoga to.
 Somehow they "forgot" to tell that Jesus of Nazareth addressed only Jews (Matthew 10:5; 15:24), and his disciples were not to approach gentiles or Samaritans (Matthew 10:5).
 What is more, the mission of the 11 apostles to "all the nations" (Matthew 28:19) is "post-Resurrection" talk.
 There is good evidence it is a forgery both there and in the longer ending of Mark [Mark 16:15], and is missing in all the older manuscripts.
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews,, writes Vermes (2012)

-Why were Yogananda concerned with a Jewish healer who wrongly taught the end of the world was near, and thus showed himself as a false prophet and for Jews only, he too? (see Bart D. Ehrman in Jesus: Apocalyptic Prophet of the New Millennium.
+Why was Yogananda concerned with a Jewish healer who wrongly taught the end of the world was near, and thus showed himself to be a false prophet he too - and for Jews only? (see Bart D. Ehrman in Jesus: Apocalyptic Prophet of the New Millennium.
 (2001).
 A false prophet -

 Failed world prophesies by Yogananda are not the sign of a healthy guy either.

 Yogananda started to "modify and adapt his teachings to the West . . . to overcome the natural resistance of Christians who were suspicious," writes Marshall Govindam.
 Yogananda counted in Jesus among the gurus of his fellowship, perhaps ignoring that healthy persons of sound spirit and mind do not need Jesus according to Jesus himself in several gospel passages.
 [More]